monerobook/monerobook/chapters/glossary.md

 ## Bulletproofs

 Bulletproofs are a new mathematical system for verifiable masked transaction amounts.
-Bulletproofs shrinks transaction size by ~80%, and thus reduce fees dramatically.
+Bulletproofs shrink transaction size by ~80%, and thus reduce fees dramatically.

 ## Change